Maddious/RiTA-DiscordBot/README.md

 3. Go to the **Advanced** tab and under db restriction copy the database name (it’s the same value as the **Maintenance Database** field filled earlier).
 4. Click Save/Connect and you are done.
 Edit away.

+## <a name="local"></a>Local Installation Support
+This section/feature is being Created, Check back soon or join the support discord.

 ## <a name="troubleshooting"></a>Troubleshooting
 * You can set up debugging Webhooks using the following steps
     1. Create a new channel on your server to receive the Webhooks, let's say `#Webhooks`.